Free Suitability Assessment

-If your initial assessment shows that you’re a suitable candidate for laser eye surgery, you’ll have a 60-minute medical assessment with an expert eye surgeon at our Wellington or Napier clinics.
+If your initial assessment shows that you’re a suitable candidate for laser eye surgery, you’ll have a 60-minute medical assessment with an expert eye surgeon at our Wellington, Napier or Nelson clinics.
 This assessment ensures that you have all the information you need to decide which is the best treatment for you and to proceed in confidence.

 The medical assessment allows our eye surgeon to check your focusing carefully and the general health of your eyes before discussing your treatment options, including the risks and chances of a successful outcome.

 You’ll have plenty of opportunity to have all your questions answered, in an obligation-free environment.
 Rest assured that you have the right to withdraw from the process at any time if you decide that laser eye surgery isn't for you.

 This assessment has a small fee, which will be deducted from the cost of surgery if you decide to proceed.

 If, after this assessment, you're suitable for surgery and you still wish to proceed, you can then book your surgical appointment.

 On the Day of Your Laser Eye Surgery

 Our aim is to make your laser eye surgery as stress-free and non-intimidating as possible, which is why we’re with you, every step of the way.

 Your consent document would have been provided to you at the time fo booking your surgical appointment.

 When you first arrive, you'll be asked to sign an informed consent document and given the opportunity to ask any further questions.
 A member of staff will spend time with you to explain the procedure and what you'll need to do following the surgery.